schaazzz/schaazzz.github.io/_posts/2015-06-23-installing-arch-on-vbox.md

 <custom0>Virtual Machine Configuration</custom0>

-![Virtual Machine Configuration]({{ site.baseurl }}/public/images/vm_config.png){: .center-image }

-Configuration of the highlighted settings are important and the rest are optional.
+Configuration of the highlighted settings in the screenshot below are important and the rest are optional.
 Arch Linux can run on a pretty low memory configuration so you can set the size of the display and base memories according to your preferences.

 For storage, I configured a "dynamically allocated" 8.0 GB hard drive image since I wanted to upload the resulting VMs to Dropbox, but I would recommend using a "fixed size" hard drive if you have space to spare on your host machine.

+![Virtual Machine Configuration]({{ site.baseurl }}/public/images/vm_config.png){: .center-image }

 The network settings are important for installation of Arch Linux.
-At a minimum, you need to bridge your host machine's network interface (which is connected to the interface) with your VM as show in the following image:
+At a minimum, you need to bridge your host machine's network interface (which is connected to the internet) with your VM as show in the following image:

 ![Virtual Machine Configuration - Network]({{ site.baseurl }}/public/images/vm_config_network.png){: .center-image }